mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 12- Exercise

 Alright, now is time for an exercise.
-So, download the file I've attached to this lecture, that's exercise
+So, download the file I've attached to this lecture, that's *exercise.js*.
+Let's see what happening here.